 Justification of Red List Category

-The population was estimated to comprise 7,920 pairs in 381 km2 on Basse-Terre, and 2,410 pairs in 135 km2 on Grande-Terre in 1994 (Villard and Rousteau 1998).
+In 1994, the population was estimated to comprise 7,920 pairs in 381 km2 on Basse-Terre, and 2,410 pairs in 135 km2 on Grande-Terre (Villard and Rousteau 1998).
 Surveys in 2007 revealed no significant change, but a different methodology calculated a total population of 8,469 pairs (Villard et al. 2010).
 The population is therefore estimated to number at least 16,000 mature individuals, roughly equivalent to 24,000 individuals in total.
+The majority of the population occurs on the island of Basse-Terre in western Guadeloupe, while a smaller percentage inhabits the island of Grande-Terre (Winkler et al. 2018).

-It inhabits semi-deciduous forest on igneous and clay ground, evergreen forest, mangroves and swamp forest (Villard and Rousteau 1998), and excavates nest holes in the trunks of dead trees (Raffaele et al. 1998).
-It occurs from sea-level to the tree-line at 1,000 m, but is most common at 100-700 m (Winkler et al. 1995, Villard and Rousteau 1998).
-Habitats with the highest estimated population densities have been found to be seasonal evergreen secondary growth forest, followed by swamp forest and rainforest (Villard et al. 2010).
+The species inhabits all types of forest within the range, from humid semi-deciduous and evergreen forest to mangroves and swamp forest (Villard and Rousteau 1998).
+It also occurs near plantations with large trees (Winkler et al. 2018).
+Preferred habitats with the highest estimated population densities are evergreen secondary forest, followed by swamp forest and rainforest (Villard et al. 2010).
+The species occurs from sea-level to the tree-line at 1,000 m, but is most common at 100-700 m (Winkler et al. 1995, Villard and Rousteau 1998).
+It excavates nest holes in the trunks of dead trees (Raffaele et al. 1998).
 Food items taken include a variety of invertebrates, vertebrates and fruit (Villard 2000).

 Conservation Actions Underway

-About 27% of remaining habitat is protected within the Guadeloupe national park (Villard et al. 2010).
-Following the 2007 survey, the National Park of Guadeloupe is doing an annual follow-up on transects.
+About 27% of remaining habitat is protected within the Guadeloupe National Park (Villard et al. 2010).
+Following the 2007 survey, the National Park is carrying out annual follow-ups on transects.

 Text account compilers